 - You have an underlying digestive tract disorder, or you have a diminished capacity to eat.

 Part of the Gerson diet therapy is consuming freshly pressed juices.
 You need to drink 9 to 13 glasses of organic, raw juices every single day.
 That’s one glass of juice every hour.

 According to the Institute, you need to take 15 to 20 pounds of produce daily to activate the body’s natural healing process.
 However, that would be impossible for a normal human being.
 That is why juicing is a big part of their diet therapy.

 If you’re going to follow their recommendation, you might need to ditch your juicing machine for a Gerson-approved juicer.
 Based on their strict rules, there are just two official two-step hydraulic juice presses that you can use for their juice therapy.

 Gerson Approved Juicers

 The Norwalk Juicer has been around for decades.
 It’s the first-ever two-step juicer.
 In fact, its founder Dr. Walker was Dr. Gerson’s contemporary.
 He also championed nutrition to improve one’s health and as an alternative route in managing health conditions.

 For years, the Norwalk Juicer has been the go-to hydraulic press juicer recommended by the Gerson Institute.
-It still is being recommended by the organization, but Pure Juicer has more pros over this classic product.
+Up to this day, it’s still highly recommended by the organization.

 Two-Step Juicer Alternative